lavavu/LavaVu/docs/src/index.rst

 Immersive Visualisation facilities, such as the CAVE2 at Monash, see (https://github.com/mivp/LavaVR).
 Side-by-side and quad buffer stereoscopic 3D support is also provided for other 3D displays.
+VR output can also be used to view WebGL content using a WebVR capable browser.

+(The acronym stands for: Lightweight, Automatable Visualisation and Analysis Viewing Utility, but “lava” is also a reference to its origins as a viewer for geophysical simulations.
+It's also unique enough to find the repository with google.)

 How do I get started?
 ~~~~~~~~~~~~~~~~~~~~~